 Rae Meadows is the author of Calling Out, which received the 2006 Utah Book Award for fiction, No One Tells Everything, a Poets & Writers Notable Novel, and the widely praised novel, Mercy Train (released in hardback as Mothers and Daughters).

-Meadows's new novel is I Will Send Rain.
+Meadows's latest novel is I Will Send Rain.

-From her Q&A with Adriana Delgado at Blogcritics Magazine:
+From her Q&A with Kristina Perkins at Midwestern Gothic:

 The Page 69 Test: Mothers and Daughters.

 The Page 69 Test: I Will Send Rain.